tiqsclass6/class-7-homework/README.md

 ### 🐧 Linux Command-Line Issues (Week 3)

 - **Command Not Found**
-  - Ensure you are in the correct shell (e.g., Bash).
+  - Check if you're using the correct shell (e.g., Bash).
-  - Verify the binary exists in your `$PATH`.
+  - Verify the binary is in your `$PATH`.

 - **File Permission Errors**
-  - Use:
+  - Add execute permissions:

     ```bash
     chmod +x <filename>
     ```

-  - To check permissions:
+  - Check current permissions:

     ```bash
     ls -l
     ```

-- **Killercoda Environment Fails to Load**
+- **Killercoda Environment Issues**
-  - Refresh the browser and re-launch the scenario.
+  - Refresh the browser.
-  - Disable browser extensions that may block scripts.
+  - Disable ad blockers or extensions that may break the environment.
+  - Restart the scenario.

 ---

-### 🧩 Network Architecture and VPC (Week 4)
+### 🧩 Network Architecture & VPC (Week 4)

-- **Incorrect CIDR or Subnet Size**
+- **Incorrect CIDR or Overlapping Subnets**
-  - Validate your subnet math using an online CIDR calculator.
+  - Validate using an online CIDR calculator.
-  - Ensure subnet ranges don’t overlap.
+  - Ensure subnets are non-overlapping and appropriately sized.

 - **Private Subnet Access Issues**
-  - Confirm **NAT Gateway** or **Internet Gateway** configuration.
+  - Confirm **NAT Gateway** exists and is attached to the correct route table.
-  - For private instances, use a bastion host or session manager.
+  - Use a **bastion host** or **Session Manager** for private EC2 access.

-- **VPC Diagram Missing or Not Displaying**
+- **VPC Diagram Not Displaying**
-  - Export your diagram in `.png` or `.pdf` and verify upload path in GitHub.
+  - Export diagrams as `.png` or `.pdf`.
+  - Verify that file paths and filenames match your GitHub uploads.

 ---

 ### ⚙️ Terraform Setup and Execution (Week 6)

 - **Terraform Init Fails**
-  - Check your internet connection and provider credentials.
+  - Check your internet connection.
+  - Verify your AWS credentials.
-  - Re-run initialization:
+  - Reinitialize Terraform:

     ```bash
     terraform init -reconfigure
     ```

-- **Provider Plugin Error**
+- **Provider Plugin Errors**
-  - Delete the `.terraform` folder and run:
+  - Remove the provider cache:

     ```bash
+    rm -rf .terraform
     terraform init
     ```

-- **Terraform Apply or Plan Errors**
+- **Terraform Plan / Apply Errors**
-  - Validate the syntax:
+  - Validate configuration syntax:

     ```bash
     terraform validate